nallwilson/Instagram/README.md

-Hi, this project is for my learning purpose
+Hi, this project is for my learning purpose and
 I'm currently learning how to use Selenium and Cucumber

 # Instagram